Tooth Decay Prevention – Fort Lauderdale, FL

 - Crown: If your tooth is severely damaged, a tooth-shaped cap is made to replace the damaged area.

-- Root canal: If infection has reached the pulp of your tooth, Dr. Friedland will remove the infected area and replace damaged or missing parts of the affected tooth with a crown.
+- Root canal: If an infection has reached the pulp of your tooth, Dr. Friedland will remove the infected area and replace damaged or missing parts of the affected tooth with a crown.

 - Extraction: If the extent of the decay is severe, removal of the damaged tooth may be necessary.